 Today I walk you through the difference between an Apple Photos book, a press-printed photo book, and a photographic paper book for baby photos, Fall family photos, and other family photography.

 What's the difference between an Apple photo book and a professional photo lab book?

 There are perfect book solutions for any occasion if you really know what to look for in the quality and presentation.

 Recently, I’ve been using Blurb books for all of my vacation photos and those have been popular gifts for my parents of our trips together.
 I’ll do another post just about Blurb books, since I’m now addicted!

-Join others who are learning to harness everyday spending for cheap or free travel using strategic tips & tricks!
+Learn how to harness everyday spending for cheap or free travel!

 Who makes the best photo books?

 If you watch the video all the way to the end, you’ll learn which book I use for every type of photography outside of weddings (oh, wait! it’s also my top parent album!).

 There are three main types of printing for photo books: